-The City's governmental funds ending fund balances increased a total of \$4,281,145 from the prior year.
-The general fund increased its fund balance by \$3,153,967 primarily due to a sharp increase in property tax valuation over the prior year and an increase in realized gains received on investments.
-The street and highway fund balance increased by \$1,228,722 in 2022, primarily due to a decrease in actual capital outlay expenditures.
-The revolving loan fund increased by \$1,933,042 in 2022 due to the increase in tax revenue.
-In 2022 the American Rescue fund balance had no change remaining at zero.
-The 2022 capital projects fund decreased by \$2,193,562 due to the increase in capital projects.
-Lastly, the debt service fund ending balance increased by \$379,378, primarily due to increased investment income and other financing sources transfers coupled with increased scheduled debt service payments.
+The City's governmental funds ending fund balances decreased by a total of \$607,435 from the prior year.
+The general fund increased its fund balance by \$739,720 due to the increase in property tax revenue of 4%, which went to operating reserves.
+The Street and Highway fund balance increased by \$1,982,365 in 2023.
+The revolving loan fund increased by \$391,812 in 2023.
+In 2023 the American rescue fund balance remained at zero.
+The 2023 capital projects fund decreased by \$3,170,718 due to the increase in capital projects.
+Lastly, the debt service fund ending balance decreased by \$629,623.

-Compared to 2021 the total governmental fund revenues before transfers increased by \$3,720,277 while the total governmental fund expenditures before transfers increased by \$6,259,960.
-The increase in expenses is due to the startup and completion of projects that were put on hold during the pandemic.
+Compared to 2022 the total governmental fund revenues before transfers increased by \$2,324,077 while the total governmental fund expenditures before transfers increased by \$4,510,641.
+The increase in expenditures is due to the startup and completion of projects that were put on hold during the pandemic.

-Before transfers, general fund revenues were up 16% and general fund expenditures were up 9% compared to 2021.
-The general fund revenues increased due to higher sales tax and franchise tax collections.
-The general fund expenditures increased due to higher public safety expense and higher public works expense caused by nationwide inflation and lingering effects from the pandemic.
+Before transfers, general fund revenues were up 7% and general fund expenditures were up 13% compared to 2022.
+The general fund revenues increased due to higher property tax collections.
+The general fund expenditures increased due to higher public safety expense and higher public works expenditures caused by nationwide inflation and lingering effects from the pandemic.